There’s the common racial stereotype that Asians are quiet, and also shy and silent all the time.

 Being a quiet Asian person doesn’t mean you don’t ever want to speak up, meet new people and make friends.
 We just take the quieter approach, getting to know each other over time through quiet moments.

 This was how I met my wonderful friend, introvert, author and blogger Rebecca Rossi.
-We met some years ago when I went for a job interview and she was on the panel.
+We met many years ago when I went for a job interview and she was on the panel.
 I didn’t get the job; Rebecca started commenting on my blog and I wrote back despite feeling she was stalking me.

 This went on for about half a year, and she suggested we meet up for lunch.
 And another lunch and another.
 Since that day, we’ve shared many more memorable meals and pauses.